DavidDemory/DavidDemory/README.md

 Hi 👋 My name is David
 ======================

-I am a Junior Software Developer
+I am a Software Developer

 * 🌍  I'm based in Sophia Antipolis (06 - France)
 * ✉️  You can contact me at [david.demory0@gmail.com](mailto:david.demory0@gmail.com)
 * 🧠  I mostly use ReactJS and NodeJs for personnal projects
-* 👨🏼‍💻 I am currently working for Orange Advertising
+* 👨🏼‍💻 I am currently working for Orange France

 ### Skills